MarkRady/ChattingSystem/README.md

 ## Challenges
 1) Using Docker and Golang for first time [Done]
-2) Requests to be processed concurrently and handling race conditions [In progress]
+2) Requests to be processed concurrently and handling race conditions [Done]